TheLeopard65

 [+] len of gc: 0x3ee0

-• After successfully compiling the exploit binary as exp, the tester executed the exploit and escalated its privileges to the root user.
+• After successfully compiling and executing the exploit binary exp, tester escalated its privileges to the root user.

 admin@2million:/tmp/CVE-2023-0386$ ./exp